dittmanndennis/tilt-riskanalysis/README.md

   sudo docker-compose up

     - you may need to restart riskanalysis-mongo-express, if it starts earlier than riskanalysis-mongo
-    - you may need to restart riskanalysis-api, if it tries to connect do riskanalysis-mongo or riskanalysis-neo4j before they finished starting
+    - you may need to restart riskanalysis-api, if it tries to connect to riskanalysis-mongo or riskanalysis-neo4j before they finished starting

 ### Configuration riskanalysis-mongo